Child Support and Calculating Child Support

 - It varies a lot from year to year

-- The parent received a one-time payment, such as a bonus
+- Received a one-time payment, such as a bonus

-- The parent lives in another country where tax rates are very different
+- Lives in another country where tax rates are very different

 - The parent receives the Universal Child Care Benefit.